fac29/gaf-front/README.md

 - See all products
 - Search for an individual product
 - Add a product to the cart
-- Log into your account
+- Log into your user account
-- register a new account
+- register a new user account

 ## Installation